 Use larger windows, multiple windows, glass doors, and skylights to amplify daylight penetration.
 Position windows higher on walls and nearer ceilings to reflect light deeper into rooms.
 Optimize window-to-wall ratios based on room size — the bigger the room, the larger the windows it can accommodate.

 Oriel, clerestory, and light shelf windows throw light onto ceilings for indirect illumination.
 The reflective white or light colors then brighten interiors.
-Similarly, light wells, light tubes, and skylights introduce daylight through roofs and internally.
+Similarly, light wells, solar tubes (also called sun tunnels), and skylights introduce daylight through roofs and internally.
+Solar tubes are particularly effective in hallways, closets, and interior bathrooms where conventional windows cannot reach.
 Reflective ducts pipe sunlight through angled turns down into darker inner rooms.

 Proper window shading, whether via drapes, shutters, or awnings, blocks direct-beam sunlight to prevent glare and overheating.
 North-facing windows rarely need shading.

-Studies consistently show exposure to natural daylight improves office productivity, learning outcomes, test scores, and mental health.
-Daylighting enhances circadian rhythms and vitamin D production.
+Studies consistently show that exposure to natural daylight improves office productivity, learning outcomes, test scores, and mental health.
+Daylighting enhances circadian rhythms and vitamin D production — the latter supporting bone health, skin cell renewal, and immune defense.
 Design homes to maximize these benefits through ample, properly placed windows.

 Natural Ventilation Strategies